TimMitzen/Sprint-Challenge--JavaScript/README.md

 Method is a function, but not all functions are methods.
 Methods are functions that belong to an object.

 3. What is closure?
-Is basically functions look outside, if something isn't defined inside a function it goes outside the function and looks for what is defined
+Is basically functions look outside, if something isn't defined inside a function it goes outside the function and looks for what is defined.
+Also scopes can reach up but not reach down.
 4. Describe the four rules of the 'this' keyword.
 1. Global binding - value of everything in the global scope
 2. Implicit binding - are methods using this keyword.
 A method inside an object.
 Anything left get this.